perossing/d3-data-visualizations/README.md

 # d3-data-visualizations

-multiple projects using d3 for different types of data visualizations
+multiple projects using d3 for different types of data visualizations using a variety of public data in json and csv format

-individual README files in project directories
+individual README files with 'view' links in each project directory